Is electrical stimulation beneficial to facilitate quadriceps contraction early on post-op?

 Running related injury is a common presentation in physical therapy practice.
 Some studies report over 50% of runners will experience an injury that limits participation at some point.
 The majority of injuries specific to distance runners will occur in the lower quarter and many of these will involve the lower leg and foot and ankle complex.
 This course will review the epidemiology of selected running related injuries and provide evidence-based recommendations for examination and treatment.

-Rotator cuff pathology is common in the general population and even more frequent with overhead athletes and workers.
-The purpose of this presentation is to present an evidence-based review of current physical therapy practice for the conservative and post-operative management of rotator cuff pathology.
-This course is directly related to the practice of physical therapy and athletic training and is therefore appropriate for the PT/PTA and AT.
+Rotator cuff pathology is common in the general population, as well as among overhead athletes and workers.
+This presentation aims to provide an evidence-based review of current physical therapy practice for the conservative and post-operative management of rotator cuff pathology.